ianderso/uncsom.recipe.ploneupdater/uncsom/recipe/ploneupdater/README.txt

 Supported options
 =================

-The recipe supports the following options:
+The recipe supports the following option:

-run-script
-    A list of scripts to call/run.
-Each item of the list consist of a path to the script to run.
-The path has to start with ``portal/``.
-    ex: portal/migrate_all

 admin-name
     The name of the zope instance admin.
 The same as defined in the ``user``